Stephanie Rose (painter): Career

-Rose's exhibition history began in 1973 and includes solo shows in New York at Betty Cuningham Gallery, The Dactyl Foundation for the Arts and Humanities, E.M.
-Donahue Gallery, Getler/Pall Gallery, Susan Caldwell Inc., The Soho Playhouse and fiction/nonfiction; and elsewhere at Apel Galeri, Istanbul, Moss/Chumley Gallery, Dallas, and in Chicago at Van Straaten Gallery and One Illinois Exhibition Space, among others.
+Rose's exhibition history began in 1973 and includes solo shows in New York at Betty Cuningham Gallery, the Dactyl Foundation for the Arts and Humanities, E.M.
+Donahue Gallery, Getler/Pall Gallery, Susan Caldwell Inc., the SoHo Playhouse and fiction/nonfiction; and elsewhere at Apel Galeri, Istanbul, Moss/Chumley Gallery, Dallas, and in Chicago at Van Straaten Gallery and One Illinois Exhibition Space, among others.
 Regionally, she has had solo exhibitions in Hudson at Nicole Fiacco Gallery, Sarah Y. Rentchler Gallery, Carrie Haddad Gallery, Studio 249 Ltd. and the Hudson Opera House.

-A solo museum exhibition of Rose's work at The Albany Institute of History & Art titled "The Eternal Return" ran from August 25, 2012 through January 27, 2013.
+A solo museum exhibition of Rose's work at the Albany Institute of History & Art titled "The Eternal Return" ran from August 25, 2012, through January 27, 2013.
 The show consisted of twenty-five paintings installed in three galleries in the museum; the exhibition catalogue includes texts by Elizabeth C. Baker, Carter Ratcliff and James K. Kettlewell.
 The 2012-2013 Art in America Annual Guide included the show in its Museum Preview section; and a review by Tom Breidenbach was published in February 2013 in Art in America.

 Rose's paintings are included in the permanent collections of museums including The Neuberger Museum of Art, The University of Iowa Museum of Art, The Denver Art Museum, The Tang Museum, Skidmore College, The Castellani Art Museum, The Reading Public Museum and The Albany Institute of History & Art among others; and her work is also represented internationally in numerous public collections.
-In 2018 Rose's portrait of the author Jaime Manrique was acquired by The Museum of the City of New York.
-Exhibition catalogue texts, reviews and articles on her work have been published with frequency in journals such as Art in America, Artforum, Artnews, Arts Magazine and Tema Celeste by noted writers including Carter Ratcliff, Brooks Adams, John Ash, Eleanor Heartney, Eileen Myles, Marjorie Welish, William Zimmer, Dan Cameron, Harold Haydon and Ellen Schwartz Harris, among others; and her work has been included in the Art in America International Slide Survey of Contemporary Art (2000, 1995, 1993).
+In 2018, Rose's portrait of the author Jaime Manrique was acquired by The Museum of the City of New York.
+Exhibition catalogue texts, reviews and articles on her work have been published with frequency in journals such as Art in America, Artforum, ARTnews, Arts Magazine and Tema Celeste by noted writers including Carter Ratcliff, Brooks Adams, John Ash, Eleanor Heartney, Eileen Myles, Marjorie Welish, William Zimmer, Dan Cameron, Harold Haydon and Ellen Schwartz Harris, among others; and her work has been included in the Art in America International Slide Survey of Contemporary Art (2000, 1995, 1993).
 Writing on Rose's work has appeared in leading newspapers in Dallas, Buffalo, Chicago, Istanbul, Hudson, New York and New York City.

-Rose has been awarded the 2014 Gottlieb Foundation Individual Support Grant; the Invitational Travel Grant of the U.S. Consulate General, Istanbul, Turkey (2000); the New School for Social Research Faculty Development Fund Grant (1991); and has twice received the Ludwig Vogelstein Foundation Grant (1979, 1976).
+Rose has been awarded the 2014 Gottlieb Foundation Individual Support Grant; the Invitational Travel Grant of the U.S. Consulate General of Istanbul, Turkey (2000); the New School for Social Research Faculty Development Fund Grant (1991); and has twice received the Ludwig Vogelstein Foundation Grant (1979, 1976).